nasa/cumulus/tf-modules/rds-iceberg-replication/README.md

 # rds-iceberg-replication

-This module provides a deployment for an ECS Fargate cluster with a single task that contains containers needed for RDS to Iceberg replication.
+This module provides a deployment for an ECS Fargate cluster with a service/task that contains containers needed for RDS to Iceberg replication and a cron task that periodically cleans up old snapshots.

 ## Input variables